 - Protein Boost: Toss in some chickpeas.
 Grilled tempeh or tofu would work great too.

-- Roasted Vegetables: Roasted Brussels sprouts and carrots work really well in this recipe.
+- Roasted Vegetables: Roasted Brussels sprouts and carrots work well in this recipe.
 Chop them and add them to the butternut squash and seasonings.
 Increase the seasonings to account for the added veggies.

 - Fruit Variations: Instead of apples, use pears for a different sweetness and pomegranate seeds for variation.